Tracking performance

 Ultimately, nurturing should help win back deals.
 These metrics connect nurturing to business outcomes.

-Contacts who moved from In recycling to Ready for callback while in the flow.
+Contacts who moved from Recycling to Ready for callback while in the workflow.

 What it tells you: Whether nurtured contacts are progressing toward re-engagement.